ddonahuex/chatchk/README.md

 provided in the subsections below.

 ## Software Bill of Materials (SBOM)
-The file chatchk-1.0.0-bom.json is an AI-generated CycloneDX SBOM for the chatchk project.
-It was created based on the project's Dockerfile.
+The file chatchk-1.0.0-bom.json is a CycloneDX-formatted SBOM generated using Syft for the chatchk project.